caralin2018/hello-world/README.md

 Hi humans!

 My name is Mengyao Lin.
-I change the messages because there are some wrong.
+I change the messages because there are something wrong.